Fred-org/FRED-docs/source/Control/Plugin Interface.rst

         :return: APPLY/SKIP
         :rtype: int

-        If APPLY is returned, Fred internal *step routines* will executed, hence the plugin acts as a diagnostic tool, not changing the particle evolution.
+        If APPLY is returned, FRED internal *step routines* will executed, hence the plugin acts as a diagnostic tool, not changing the particle evolution.

         If instead `SKIP` is returned, then internal step routines are bypassed, and the plugin is taking complete control of the stepping procedure.